ddasutein/AutoRename/lib/LetsBeOne/README.md

 ### Add Field Validation

 Use the `class` attribute on your input field then add it to the list in `/lib/LetsBeOne/ui/LoadSettings.js`

+## Additional Notes

+On X, I've made a semi-lengthy post on my inspiration on making this library.
+Feel free to read my tweet [here](https://x.com/ddasutein/status/1886007353683968406)